Samuel Colt: Early years (1814–1835)

 In 1829, at the age of 15, Colt began working in his father's textile plant in Ware, Massachusetts, where he had access to tools, materials, and the factory workers' expertise.
-Using what he learned from the Compendium, Samuel built a homemade galvanic cell, and advertised that as a Fourth of July event that year that he would explode a raft on Ware Pond using underwater explosives; although the raft was missed, the explosion was still impressive.
+Using what he learned from the Compendium, Samuel built a homemade galvanic cell, and advertised that at a Fourth of July event that year that he would explode a raft on Ware Pond using underwater explosives; although the raft was missed, the explosion was still impressive.
 Sent to boarding school, he amused his classmates with pyrotechnics.
 In 1830, a July 4 accident caused a fire that ended his schooling, and his father sent him away to learn the seaman's trade.
 On a voyage to Calcutta aboard the brig Corvo, Colt had the idea for a type of revolver, inspired by capstans and windlasses, which have a ratchet-and-pawl mechanism he would later say gave him the idea for his revolver designs.
 On the Corvo, Colt made a wooden model of a pepperbox revolver out of scrap wood.
 It differed from other pepperbox revolvers at the time in that it allowed the shooter to rotate the cylinder by the action of cocking the hammer, with an attached pawl turning the cylinder, which was then locked firmly in alignment with one of the barrels by a bolt, a great improvement over the earlier designs, which required rotating the barrels by hand and hoping for proper indexing and alignment.